-- e. that the facility may be monitored; and - that parking in violation of posted restrictions may result in assessment of a penalty or towing and storage of a vehicle at the vehicle owner's expense. - 2.
-If a private parking facility is shared by more than one business, the parking spaces must be marked (or signs posted) clearly indicating which spaces are reserved for each business. - C. Notwithstanding Subsection 7.25.080 A. and B., if the Director determines that the requirements are not sufficient to protect the parking public due to a facility's site-specific conditions, configurations, or location, the Director may impose additional facility requirements.
+- 4. In spaces reserved for Parkers with a disabled person parking permit, the Operator must attach a sticker or sign to the disabled parking sign at the front of each space that notifies the disabled parking customer that he/she is responsible for payment, regardless of having a disabled person parking permit. - B. Non-Pay Private Parking Signage. - 1.
+Non-pay facilities must have a sign posted at each entrance stating: - a. that parking is prohibited, reserved or otherwise restricted; - b. who is authorized to park; - c. all limitations on parking; - d. the hours during which parking is restricted; and - e. that parking in violation of posted restrictions may result in assessment of a Penalty or towing and storage of a vehicle at the vehicle owner's expense. - 2.
+If a private parking facility is shared by more than one business and parking spaces are assigned to specific businesses, the parking spaces must be marked (or signs posted) clearly indicating which spaces are reserved for each business. - C. Notwithstanding Subsections 7.25.080 A. and B., if the Director determines that the requirements are not sufficient to protect the parking public due to a facility's site-specific conditions, configurations, or location, the Director may impose additional facility requirements.
 These requirements may include, but are not limited to, additional lighting, signage, landscaping, pavement markings, and restrictions on the hours during which penalties may be issued.